kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/07_Deploying_to_the_Cloud.md

 At this point, it's time we move on without further guidance – but that doesn't mean we should stop experimenting!
 Check out the "What's next" section to find some inspiration for what else could be done with the project.

+#### Allowing to access the database

+During the application deployment, possibly the firewall rules should be changed to allow the application to access the database.
+More details are available at [MongoDB docs](https://docs.atlas.mongodb.com/security/ip-access-list/)

 ### Relevant Gradle configuration

 The `stage` task is an alias for `installDist`: